cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ### Redirect

 Before executing our shell we need to redirect stdin, stdout and stderr to our socket.
-Again, lets use the man.
+Again, let's use the man.

 ```C
 #include <unistd.h>